pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  Unsupervised learning, scaling data.
 All examples from the O'Reilly book on ML.

 **Link to work:**  Checkout the Jupyter notebook under the ml-with-python project.

+### Day30: 7th August 2017
+**Today's progress:**  I attended this workshop at Google once on TensorFlow.
+I was amazed at the style transfer that we could do with ML.
+Learning TensorFlow starting today.
+Begun with the MNIST tutorial.

+**Link to work:**  Checkout the Jupyter notebook called tensorflow-basiscs under the my-tensorflow project.